trailofbits/mcp-context-protector/README.md

 pytest -v --timeout=10
 ```

-To start a server through the wrapper, run the `context-protector` script with either the `--command <COMMAND>` or `--url <URL>` argument:
+To start a server through the wrapper, run the `context-protector` script with either the `--command <COMMAND>` or `--sse-url <URL>` argument:

 ```
 # Start the wrapper with an stdio server
 /path/to/context-protector/.venv/bin/context-protector --command DOWNSTREAM_SERVER_COMMAND

 # Start the wrapper with an HTTP server
-/path/to/context-protector/.venv/bin/context-protector --url DOWNSTREAM_SERVER_URL
+/path/to/context-protector/.venv/bin/context-protector --sse-url DOWNSTREAM_SERVER_URL
 ```

 Configure your host app to run the command above using full paths to your virtual env.
 In the case of Claude Desktop, your `claude_config.json` file should look something like this: